 To request permission to manage a client's account:

-We'll send an email to the client, notifying them of the request.
-The client has 30 days to accept the request.
+We'll send an email to account owner (as well as any other managing customers), notifying them of the request.
+The owner has 30 days to accept the request.
 After 30 days, the request is automatically declined.

-For information on the linking process from the client's side, see How to have an agency manage your Bing Ads account.
+For information on the linking process from the client's side, see How to have an agency manage your Microsoft Advertising account.

 Yes.
 If you manage accounts for multiple clients, each client needs to sign up for their own account first.
 Then, you send a request to each client.
-Keep in mind that in Bing Ads, you sign up as a customer and can have multiple accounts.
-For more info on how Bing Ads is structured, see How should I organize my accounts and campaigns?
+Keep in mind that in Microsoft Advertising, you sign up as a customer and can have multiple accounts.
+For more info on how Microsoft Advertising is structured, see How should I organize my accounts and campaigns?

 Yes.
 If you have access to the client's account, you can sign in with your user name and manage all your clients' accounts.
-To learn about the different user roles, see How do I give someone access to my Bing Ads account?
+To learn about the different user roles, see How do I give someone access to my Microsoft Advertising account?

 Although you can create an account for a client, we recommend that you follow the process described in this article of linking to and unlinking from a client's account.
 This process does require the client to set up the account, but it gives them more flexibility and control if they choose to end the relationship later on.